Xilinx/Vitis_Embedded_Platform_Source/README.md

 To use the common software, download pre-built common images from https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html and extract the common images to /opt/xilinx/platform/ or pass it as PREBUILT_LINUX_PATH parameter make command.

+>Note: Users targeting Ubuntu OS for application development need to download the [Ubuntu](https://ubuntu.com/download/amd) from Canonical.

 ## Installing the Sysroot (Yocto SDK)

 Vitis applications require to build with libaries in sysroot (Yocto SDK).
 Sysroot can be installed from `sdk.sh`, which is included in Common Software images.
 Building Vitis base platforms doesn't require sysroot.